 For nearly 30 years the Law Commission has been engaged in reforming the law of evidence in New Zealand.

 In August 1989 the Minister of Justice asked the Commission to review all evidence law to make it as clear, simple and accessible as possible so that it facilitated the fair, just and speedy resolution of disputes.
 The Commission’s work over the next decade resulted in Parliament enacting the Evidence Act 2006.
 The statute largely codified the law of evidence.
 It also contained some changes that were considered relatively novel at the time.
 As a safeguard, Parliament required the Commission to review the new Act every five years.

 The Commission completed the first five-yearly review of the Act in February 2013.
-The recommendations accepted by Parliament were passed into law by the Evidence Amendment Act 2016, which came into force on 8 January 2017.
+The recommendations accepted by the Government were enacted by the Evidence Amendment Act 2016, which came into force on 8 January 2017.